 What kind of expectations you have from that show?
 It’s a huge festival!

 Mike Howe: I don’t have any expectations.
 Just say, we’re going to bring our metal to the masses and step up there and do what we do and have fun playing our music to them.
 It’s what we do every night.
-Whether there are hundreds or thousands or ten thousands…It doesn’t really affect me in a different way.
-As many people that are there, the more the merrier.
+Whether there are hundreds or thousands or tens of thousands…It doesn’t really affect me differently.
+As many people that are there, the more, the merrier.
 I like it all.

 THE LAST WORDS

-This interview has been lot of fun to do but unfortunately we both need to do other things now and its time to finish this up.
+This interview has been a lot of fun to do but unfortunately, we both need to do other things now and its time to finish this up.
 Is there anything else you want to say to the readers?